vyasishanatc194/React-Native-Sample-Code/README.md

 # React-Native-Sample-Code

-This Sample Code For Listing Users and his information from WebService.
+This is Sample Code For React Native and Stripe Payment Integration